webplatform/docs/css/properties/marquee-direction/index.md

 {{Page_Title}}
 {{Flags
+|State=In Progress
+|Editorial notes=Add description, compatibility.
+This property seems to have been deprecated.
+Once compatibility tables have been updated, consider a note talking about its usage.
 |Checked_Out=No
-|Editorial notes=This property seems to have been deprecated.
-Once compatibility tables have been updated, consider a note talking about its usage.
 }}
 {{Standardization_Status|W3C Candidate Recommendation}}
 {{API_Name}}